Vestry resources

 The Governance of your Faith Community

 Joining the vestry enmeshes you in a web of laws and canons (church laws).
 In order for that web to support rather than entrap you, it helps to start with a good idea of where your responsibilities begin and end.
-In addition to perusing your parish bylaws, the Diocesan Canons and the Canons of the Episcopal Church, you might listen to some advice from those who have been there:
+In addition to perusing your parish bylaws, you’ll want to review the Diocesan Canons and the Canons of the Episcopal Church.

 The Leadership of Your Faith Community